KraftJunk/GBI_horse_racing_meets/README.md

-#scrape and save multipe quotes from FCC
+#scrape and save today's horse racing meets in a file